-For EGU sources only, the ERG/Alpine team will use an already-obtained version of the 2028 emissions forecast and associated files produced by the ERTAC EGU projection tool from the most recent CONUS 2.7 run available.
+For EGU sources only, the ERG/Alpine team will use an already-obtained version of the 2028 emissions forecast, the 2028 projected emissions based on EPA's 2016 modeling platform, and associated files produced by the ERTAC EGU projection tool from the most recent CONUS 2.7, 16.0, and 16.1 runs available.
+The specific runs for each EGU are documented in the Task 2B (for SESARM states) and Task 3B (for non-SESARM states) reports.
 The team will prepare state-specific summary comparisons of EPA's 2028v6.3el modeling platform emissions to EPA's 2023v6.3en modeling platform emissions to the ERTAC 2028 modeling platform emissions for EGU point sources to facilitate the VISTAS state review.
 The summaries will be produced in Microsoft Excel format grouped by EIS facility, emissions unit, process, and release point identifiers, ORIS ID, and SCC for annual emissions of NO_X, VOC, PM{2.5}-PRI, PM10-PRI, CO, SO2, and NH3 between the two emissions inventories.